vsakel/ChatBot-Summarizer/README.md

 ### Build and run Docker containers
 To build and run the multi-container architecture, we will run the following command, in the root project directory.

-`docker-compose up -d
+`docker-compose up -d`

 **Note**: We run the containers in detached mode (-d flag), so our containers run in the background.

 ### Access the services Locally
-Once the containers are up and running, we can acess the services at the following URLs:
+Once the containers are up and running, we can access the services at the following URLs:
 - Frontend: http://localhost:5173
 - Backend: http://localhost:5000